Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

 \end{definition} When $\headf{M}=x[i]$, the head substitution $M\headlin{N/x[i]}$ works as expected: $x[i]\headlin{N/x[i]}=N$ as the base case of the definition.
 Finally, we define contexts for terms and expressions:

 \begin{definition}[Evaluation Contexts] Contexts for terms (CTerm) and expressions (CExpr) are defined by the following grammar:

 \end{definition}

-The reduction relation $\red$ is defined by the rules in \figref{fig:reductions_lamrfailunres}.
+Reduction is defined by the rules in \figref{fig:reductions_lamrfailunres}.
 Rule~$\redlab{R:Beta}$ induces explicit substitutions.
-Resource consumption is implemented by two fetch rules, which open up explicit substitutions. \begin{itemize} \item Rule~$\redlab{R:Fetch^{\ell}}$, the \emph{linear fetch}, ensures that the number of required resources matches the size of the linear bag $C$.
+Resource consumption is implemented by two fetch rules, which open up explicit substitutions: \begin{itemize} \item Rule~$\redlab{R:Fetch^{\ell}}$, the \emph{linear fetch}, ensures that the number of required resources matches the size of the linear bag $C$.
 It induces a sum of terms with head substitutions, each denoting the partial evaluation of an element from $C$.
 Thus, the size of $C$ determines the summands in the resulting expression. \item Rule~$\redlab{R:Fetch^!}$, the \emph{unrestricted fetch}, consumes a resource occurring in a specific position of the unrestricted bag $U$ via a linear head substitution of an unrestricted variable occurring in the head of the term.
 In this case, reduction results in an explicit substitution with $U$ kept unaltered.
 Note that we check for the size of the linear bag $C$: in the case $\#(x,M)\neq \size{C}$, the term evolves to a linear failure via Rule~$\redlab{R:\fail^\ell}$ (see Example~\ref{ex:sizeC}).
-This is another design choice: linear failure is prioritized in $\lamrfailunres$. \end{itemize}
+This is another design choice: linear failure is prioritised in $\lamrfailunres$. \end{itemize}

-Four rules reduce to the failure term, and accumulate free variables involved in failed reductions.
-Rules~$\redlab{R:Fail^{\ell}}$ and $\redlab{R:Fail^!}$ formalize the failure to evaluate an explicit substitution $M\esubst{C\bagsep U}{x}$.
+Four rules show reduction to failure terms, and accumulate free variables involved in failed reductions.
+Rules~$\redlab{R:Fail^{\ell}}$ and $\redlab{R:Fail^!}$ formalise the failure to evaluate an explicit substitution $M\esubst{C\bagsep U}{x}$.
 The former rule targets a linear failure, which occurs when the size of $C$ does not match the number of occurrences of ${x}$.
 The multiset $\widetilde{y}$ preserves all free linear variables in $M$ and $C$.
 The latter rule targets an \emph{unrestricted failure}, which occurs when the head of the term is $x[i]$ and $U_i$ (i.e., the $i$-th element of $U$) is empty.
 In this case, failure preserves the free linear variables in $M$ and $C$ excluding the head unrestricted occurrence $x[i]$ which is replaced by $\fail^\emptyset$.

 Rules~$\redlab{R:Cons_1}$ and~$\redlab{R:Cons_2}$ describe reductions that lazily consume the failure term, when a term has $\fail^{\widetilde{x}}$ at its head position.
 The former rule consumes bags attached to it whilst preserving all its free linear variables; the latter rule consumes explicit substitution attached to it whilst also preserving all its free linear variables.
 The side condition $\#(z,\widetilde{x})=\size{C}$ is necessary in Rule~$\redlab{R:Cons_2}$ to avoid a clash with the premise of Rule~$\redlab{R:Fail^{\ell}}$.
 Finally, Rules $\redlab{R:ECont}$ and $\redlab{R:TCont}$ state closure by the $C$ and $D$ contexts (cf. \defref{def:context_lamrfail}).